dotnet/BenchmarkDotNet/docs/guide/Configs/Toolchains.md

 When you run your benchmarks without specifying the toolchain in an explicit way, we use the default one.
 It works OOTB, you don't need to worry about anything.

-We use Roslyn for classic .NET and Mono, and `dotnet cli` for .NET Core.
+We use Roslyn for classic .NET and Mono, and `dotnet cli` for .NET Core and CoreRT.

 ## Multiple frameworks support